Who is an Android app developer?

 …the personal and financial rewards can be really great.

-Keep in mind that the career of a professional Android developer involves a lifetime of learning new technologies, trends and best practices.
+Keep in mind that the career of Android app programmers involves a lifetime of learning new technologies, trends and best practices.

 So learning Android app development is just part of that lifelong journey.

-The more apps you develop the easier this thing gets.
+The more Android apps you develop the easier this thing gets.

 What challenges are you facing as an aspiring, junior or exprienced Android app developer?